Team-Peryton/AVL-automation/README.md

 A lose wrapping of the vortex lattice method [AVL](https://web.mit.edu/drela/Public/web/avl/) provides a means of scripting these tools.

+The tail sizing segment has been validated against 2 flying UAVs and, given the CG is in the right place, suggests perfectly stable tail configurations.

 ## Usage
 1. Install python (tested on 3.9.5)
 2. Install packages in requirements.txt